Cochlear Implants, Hearing Aids & Auditory-Verbal Therapy

 Cochlear Implant Rehabilitation

 Therapy targets for children with cochlear implants typically include Ling sound detection and identification, suprasegmental pattern perception (rhythm, stress, intonation), vowel and consonant discrimination, word-level recognition in quiet and noise, and connected speech comprehension.
-As auditory skills develop, we layer in expressive language goals—vocabulary, morphology, syntax, and narrative skills—to ensure that listening gains translate into meaningful communication.
+As auditory skills develop, we layer in expressive language goals such as vocabulary, morphology, syntax, and narrative skills so listening gains translate into meaningful communication.

 2